Skip to content

 For example, the section from Lewes to Alfriston.
 This is my personal favourite part of the South Downs Way as it leaves the bustling and historic market town of Lewes, before winding its way through the gorgeous British countryside to the quaint village of Alfriston.
 This is the perfect place for a spot of afternoon tea and a warm-up.

-You can also stop by the beautiful orchard at the Alfriston Clergy House to pick one of the English varieties of apples grown here.
-Or why not collect a pumpkin from their annual crop and take home to cook up a tasty, hearty autumn soup?
+Don’t Miss: You can also stop by the beautiful orchard at the Alfriston Clergy House to pick one of the English varieties of apples grown here.
+Or why not collect a pumpkin from their annual crop to take home?

 Marlow, Buckinghamshire